The difference between

 By adopting the right approach, your comedic headshots can help you stand out in the fiercely competitive industry and open doors to your desired roles.

-When it comes to obtaining headshots for professional or personal purposes, it’s crucial to discern between good and bad headshots.
+When it comes to obtaining commercial vs theatrical headshots, it’s crucial to discern between good and bad.
 With a multitude of headshot photographers available in Los Angeles, selecting the right one can be challenging.
-Here are some guidelines that will assist you in distinguishing between high-quality and poor headshots:
+Here are some guidelines that will assist you in distinguishing between high-quality and poor headshots.

 Lighting Assessment